Emilah Dawn DeToro

 In 2010, Emilah became credentialed by the International Coach Federation as a Professional Certified Coach (PCC).
 She appreciates how coaching allows her to integrate her

 intuitive skill and her passion for supporting others in personal and spiritual growth.
 She writes, “I’m passionate about helping people live in greater alignment with their soul’s calling.
 I truly believe that following your intuition and trusting what you know is the key to navigating challenges that arise in all aspects of your life.
 Living this way isn’t always easy, but it is rewarding.”
-She maintains a small intuitive life coaching and energy healing practice.
+She maintained a small intuitive life coaching and energy healing practice until 2020 when she re-enrolled at teh University of Arizona to complete her Ph.D.

-Her husband, Jacob Gotwals, is a recent graduate of Southwestern College’s Master’s in Counseling program.
-They, along with their two cats and dog Maisy, moved to Santa Fe, NM in January 2016, after 10 years in Albuquerque, NM.
+Her husband, Jacob Gotwals, is a 2015 graduate of Southwestern College’s Master’s in Counseling program.
+They, along with their two cats and two dogs, moved to Santa Fe, NM in January 2016, after 10 years in Albuquerque, NM.
 As an introverted, intellectually curious, highly sensitive person, Emilah has created a life that supports her personality, interests, and the values she holds dear.
 She looks forward to helping you do the same.